open-telemetry/opentelemetry-js/packages/exporter-trace-otlp-grpc/README.md

 const collectorOptions = {
   // url is optional and can be omitted - default is localhost:4317
-  // if the provided url is schemeless, the exporter will add "https" as the scheme
   url: '<collector-hostname>:<port>',
   credentials: grpc.credentials.createSsl(),
 };